eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-20_dashwallets-com-doesn-t-have-wallets-for-dash-ouch.md

 - - -

-This page is synchronized from the post: [dashwallets.com doesn't have wallets for DASH ...
-Ouch!](https://steemit.com/@deanliu/dashwallets-com-doesn-t-have-wallets-for-dash-ouch)
+This page is synchronized from the post: ['dashwallets.com doesn''t have wallets for DASH ...
+Ouch!'](https://steemit.com/@deanliu/dashwallets-com-doesn-t-have-wallets-for-dash-ouch)